National Federation Rules will apply with the following exceptions:

 A team may only fast break or full court press to a 20-point lead.

-3rd & 4th Grade - 9' Rims, No pressing during the game.
+3rd & 4th Grade - 9' Rims, 12' free-throw lines.
+No pressing during the game.
+No half court pressing.

 Coach Conduct.
 No more than three coaches are allowed on the bench (this includes a score/stat keeper, who will be counted as a coach).
 ONLY the head coach can make comments to the referees or workers at the scorer's table.
 If the assistant coach(s) do not comply, the referee is instructed to call a technical foul on the bench.
 Please understand that we are striving to provide a positive competitive environment for growth and development for young women in the game of basketball, we have worked to assign highly qualified officials for each game played.
 We recognize that these games may get quite competitive and some calls always seem to go the other way, but in spite of this, we expect proper etiquette and display of sportsmanship from coaches AND parents/fans.
 The referees will be given full license to eject coaches and fans who exhibit improper behavior.

 Consequences of ejection's from a game:

 A coach is inevitably responsible for the behavior of themselves, their assistants, their players and their fans.